 - Wear sunscreen and lip balm every day.
 The bottle should be labeled broadspectrum and have a sun protection factor (SPF) of at least 30.
 Look for water resistant varieties and reapply every two hours.
 Pay particular attention to areas of the skin that may be continuously exposed such as the face, ears, hands, neck, etc. - NOTE: Sunscreen may also interfere with the body's production of vitamin D and therefore a daily supplement of at least 600 mg per day should be included in your daily regimen. - 2.
 Wear clothes that protect from ultra-violet (UV) rays.
-This includes hats, light-weight long sleeve shirts and pants and sunglasses. - 3.
+This includes hats, sunglasses and light-weight long sleeve shirts and pants. - 3.
 Never use a tanning bed or lamp.
 Research shows this may increase your risk for melanoma by up to 75 percent.
 (Melanoma is a potentially deadly form of skin cancer that can spread throughout the body.
-When melanoma is detected early, the cure rate is nearly 100 percent, however.)

-- 4. Avoid the sun when it is strongest. (between 10 am and 4 pm) - 5.
-Check your birthday suit on your birthday.
-Then do skin self-examinations and periodic clinical exams.
+When melanoma is detected early, however, the cure rate is nearly 100 percent.) - 4.
+Avoid the sun when it is strongest. (between 10 am and 4 pm) - 5.
+Each birthday, exam your skin from head to toe.
+Also schedule periodic clinical exams.